La Perla, San Juan, Puerto Rico: Media and popular culture

 La Perla was the true site of the fictional "La Esmeralda" barrio depicted in Oscar Lewis's sociological work "La vida: a Puerto Rican family in the culture of poverty--San Juan and New York", describing the lives of Puerto Rican slumdwellers and prostitutes.
 From La Perla, through taped interviews with dozens of intertwined family members who lived there in the 1940s-1960s, Lewis wrote an award-winning and controversial book.
 It was controversial because his award-winning book, written in 1967, would influence the way people viewed Puerto Rican women and Puerto Ricans, in general.
 "Many who read his book assumed the whores of La Perla were typical of all Puerto Rican women."

 In 1978, salsa singer Ismael Rivera had a hit song, written by composer Catalino Curet Alonso, in honor of this community, and named after it.
 In 2009 Urban Music group Calle 13 released another tribute song, also named La Perla, in collaboration with Ruben Blades.
 In the song, Blades references Rivera's early effort; in the song's video, Blades pays his respects to Curet by visiting his tomb at the community's Santa María Madgalena de Pazzis cemetery.

 Canadian singer Nelly Furtado along with Calle 13 band member Residente filmed the music video to the remix of Furtado's song No Hay Igual on 26 June 2006 in La Perla.
 Residente said he hoped that the video would help them both reach new audiences: "It's a good opportunity for us both.
 More than the North American market, the European market really interests me and her because her family is Portuguese."
 The video was directed by Israel Lugo and Gabriel Coss, photographed by Sonnel Velazquez and produced by María Estades.

 In Giannina Braschi's political allegory United States of Banana (2011), the Puerto Rican prisoner Segismundo is born in the dungeon of the Statue of Liberty as the illegitimate child of a woman from La Perla and the Governor of Puerto Rico Luis Muñoz Marín.

 The Puerto Rican classic play, La Carreta, (1953) by René Marqués, takes place in La Perla.
 A poor family moves from their farm to La Perla, and then to the Bronx for the better life that they never quite find.

-The motion picture The Vessel (film), starring Martin Sheen, about a tidal wave that destroys a small town was filmed in La Perla in 2013.
+The motion picture The Vessel, starring Martin Sheen, about a tidal wave that destroys a small town, was filmed in La Perla in 2013.

+The area has a reputation for being dangerous, but the popular 2017 Despacito music video filmed there made it a curiosity amongst tourists, with some wanting to venture in to see where the video was filmed.

-With more than 8.3 billion views on YouTube, La Perla became world-known with the music video for the song Despacito being filmed there.
+With more than 9.1 billion views on YouTube, La Perla became world-known with the music video for the song Despacito having been filmed there.
+The song's singer, Luis Fonsi, received $700,000 as part of a deal in which the Puerto Rico Tourism Company acquired rights to use "Despacito" and made him the face of its tourism campaign.